Academic Year Courses

 Spoken Communication: Intensive Academic English Fundamentals is an intensive 4 week course that focuses on improving fluency in academic and some non-academic contexts.
 Fundamental level English will be reviewed and practiced in areas such as grammar, sentence length, and fluency.
 Students will improve speaking skills through guided activities both in and out of class.

-Graduate Students in Teaching Positions is designed for international graduate students who are currently teaching or planning to teach in the near future.
+North American Classroom Language and Culture for Instructors is designed for international graduate students who are currently teaching or planning to teach in the near future.
 In the course, students will improve their English proficiency with a focus on the linguistic and intercultural communication skills needed to succeed as an instructor, TA, or other teaching position at UChicago.

 Written Communication